dhidas/GitPitchTest/oscars.bl/PITCHME.md

 ---

 ### More plotting options
-- For any oscars.bl plot more plotting options use the full version, for example
+- For any oscars.bl plot more plotting options exist in the full version, for example

 ```python
 oscars.plots_mpl.plot_spectrum(s, title='Hello', figsize=[12, 2], color='r', ylabel='Intensity [a.u.]')